 Tewkesbury is famous for it's 100's of Medieval Flags often called Medieval Banners, which adorn the buildings in the Town during the summer months.
 The Flags go back to the Wars of the Roses period which includes the 1471 Battle of Tewkesbury.

 During medieval times, flags were important for identifying sections of armies and leaders on the battle field for comunications and to enable commanders to undrestand the progress of battle from a distance.
-Kings Edward IV Banner in 1471 is shown left.
+King Edward IV's Banner in 1471 is shown left.

 Tewkesbury Battle Field Society organises the production and display of Medieval Flags which brighten the streets of Tewkesbury Town.
 Each Banner is based on the Coat of Arms of a person who was involved in the Battle.